AudacySpace/quindar-ux/README.md

 Check out out our demo Quindar server at https://quindar.space.

 ## How to Use Quindar
-Please check out the file [How_To_Use](https://github.com/quindar/quindar-ux/blob/develop/docs/How_To_Use.md) to learn about navigating around Quindar application.
+Please check out the [Usage Guide](https://github.com/AudacySpace/quindar-ux/wiki/Usage-Guide) to learn about navigating around Quindar application.

 ## Contributing
 We encourage you to contribute to Quindar!
-Please check out the file [CONTRIBUTING.md](https://github.com/quindar/quindar-ux/blob/develop/CONTRIBUTING.md) for guidelines about how to proceed.
+Please check out the file [CONTRIBUTING.md](https://github.com/AudacySpace/quindar-ux/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

 ## About Us
 Audacy was launched in 2015 by Stanford graduates, SpaceX veterans, and NASA award winners.
 Audacy delivers anytime and effortless space connectivity, advancing humanity to a new age of commerce, exploration and discovery.
 Connect online at https://audacy.space.

 ## License
 Quindar is released under the MIT License.
-For license (terms of use), please refer to the file [LICENSE](https://github.com/quindar/quindar-ux/blob/develop/LICENSE).
+For license (terms of use), please refer to the file [LICENSE](https://github.com/AudacySpace/quindar-ux/blob/master/LICENSE).